Get App

 The shift matters because bond yields and bond prices move in opposite directions.
-If yields continue to rise, the value of existing bonds may fall, putting pressure on the net asset value of debt funds that hold longer-duration securities.
+When yields rise, newly issued bonds offer higher interest rates, making existing bonds with lower coupon rates less attractive.
+As a result, the prices of existing bonds fall, which can reduce the net asset value of debt funds holding those securities.

 ALSO READ: Fixed Deposit Rates Hit 7.75%: How Much Rs 25 Lakh FD Earn Monthly in 2026?